The best knife sharpeners

-Ensure your blade stays sharp by investing in an easy-to-use handheld sharpener.
-We tested simple pull-through gadgets to bring you a review of five best buys.
+Ensure your blade stays sharp by investing in an easy-to-use hand-held sharpener.
+We tested simple pull-through gadgets to bring you a review of our best buys.

-Comments: This diminutive gadget is a smart invention – the smallest sharpener we tried, it takes up barely any kitchen space, and the lever secures the suction base to the surface incredibly firmly – so much so, you could sharpen one-handed.
-It feels safe, intuitive to use and after three pulls our blunt knife was very sharp.
+Comments: This diminutive gadget is a seriously smart invention.
+The smallest sharpener we tried, it takes up barely any kitchen space, and the lever secures the suction base to the surface incredibly firmly – so much so, you could sharpen using just one hand.
+It feels safe, it’s intuitive to use, and after three pulls, our blunt knife was very sharp.

-Comments: This sharpened our knife beautifully and was probably the best sharpening stone of all.
-The handle places your hand a safe distance away from the blade area, and the suggestion of adding water to lubricate the wheels worked a treat.
+Comments: This sharpened our knife beautifully, and was probably the best sharpening stone of all.
+The handle ensures your hand stays a safe distance away from the blade area, and the suggestion of adding water to lubricate the wheels worked a treat.

 Comments: A good choice for a budding Bear Grylls, this tiny, portable pocket sharpener could be fitted to a keyring.
 However, without a handle or suction mechanism, this requires a steady, experienced hand to use it safely.

-Comments: This safe-feeling sharpener has only one setting but sharpens well.
+Comments: This sturdy sharpener has only one setting, but still sharpens well.
 The handle is comfy and easy to hold, and the thumb guard makes it feel extra safe.

 Tested by Barney Desmazery

-Lots of knife enthusiasts swear by a traditional steel for sharpening – but in actual fact this metal rod ‘hones’ a knife, which is essentially realigning the blade and not, strictly speaking, sharpening it.
+Lots of knife enthusiasts swear by a traditional steel for sharpening, but in actual fact, this metal rod ‘hones’ a knife, which essentially means it realigns the blade – this, strictly speaking, doesn’t sharpen it.
 This knife skills video shows you how to use a steel.
 Whetstones usually come as a flat block of stone, and while they’re very efficient, require a certain amount of skill to use them properly.
 Hand-held sharpeners are usually small, compact and the best choice for home cooks or beginners – they often come with a safety guard and the wheel action is very intuitive to use.
-For that reason, we tested handheld sharpeners only.
+For that reason, we tested hand-held sharpeners only.

 What we looked for